Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO

-Figure \ref{fig:cocaption_vs_isim_pair} shows a pair of captions (and corresponding images) selected by the other-modality strategy with higher STS compared their respective co-captions.
+Figure \ref{fig:cocaption_vs_isim_pair} shows a pair of captions (and corresponding images) selected by the other-modality strategy with higher STS compared to their respective co-captions.
 For co-caption pairs, STS scores are more positive but many are still negative (Figure \ref{fig:ratings_val_plot}, left).
-Thus, combining both approaches to generate caption pairs leads to a more representative distribution overall.
-The number of negative pairs from co-captions underscores the problem with assuming captions of the same image are paraphrases.
+Thus, combining both approaches leads to a more representative distribution overall.
+The large number of negative pairs from co-captions underscores the problem with assuming captions of the same image are paraphrases.

-\paragraph{SIS} All image pairs $V2V$ are selected using other-modality with $S^C$.
+\textbf{SIS.} All image pairs $I2I$ are selected using the other-modality strategy.
 This plus the stringent criteria for SIS rating of 5 means very few examples are rated above 4.
 Nevertheless, there are many pairs with SIS $\geq3$, indicating there are many images depicting similar scenes and events.
-Figure \ref{fig:sis_sits_examples} gives example pairs for each SIS rating level.

-\paragraph{SITS} As shown in Figure \ref{fig:query_val_plot}, there are many more pairs with 4-5 SITS ratings, compared to text-text and image-image pairs.
-This is by design, as the inter-modality strategy selects pairs based on decreasing STS/SIS scores.
-This ensures we can capture as many possible intra-modality positive associations and augment the existing validation and test splits.
-Since these pairs are missing from the existing data, they are among the examples that inappropriately penalize a model that identifies them correctly in image-text retrieval.
-The SITS ratings collected for known pairs support new evaluations using Spearman's correlation and Rank-Biased Recall, as discussed in the next section.
+\textbf{SITS.} As shown in Figure \ref{fig:query_val_plot}, there are many more pairs with 4-5 SITS ratings, compared to STS and SIS.
+This is by design, as the $C2I$ pairs are selected based on decreasing STS/SIS scores.
+This captures more positive intermodality associations and augments the existing validation and test splits.
+Since these pairs are missing from the existing data, they are among the examples that inappropriately penalize a model that identifies them correctly in image-caption retrieval.
+The SITS ratings collected for known pairs also support new correlation based evaluations, as discussed in the next section.